-Children of a deceased bargaining unit member shall be extended the above benefits until such children reach the age of 25.
+Dependent children are eligible through the end of the calendar year in which they turn age 26.
+Additionally, children of a deceased bargaining unit member shall be extended the above benefits through the end of the calendar year in which they turn age 26.
 The spouse, if any (as of the date of death), of a deceased bargaining unit member shall remain eligible for the tuition grant provided above for a period of six (6) years following the date of death.